SanicBTW/FNF-PsychEngine-0.3.2h/README.md

 - Low memory usage (Apparently)
 - A bunch of options to customize the engine (Might add more)
 - Some sick features from PE 0.5.2h
-- A really cool screen to ask for permissions (Storage Access to add songs and shit, hitsounds folder not working yet lol)
+- A really cool screen to ask for permissions (Storage Access to add some cool shit)
 - A new loading screen (For HTML5 users)
 - New note splash texture